ibm-cloud-docs/databases-for-enterprisedb/howto-getting-connection-strings.md

 `Certificate`|Base64|A base64 encoded version of the certificate.
 {: caption="Table 1. `postgresql`/`URI` connection information" caption-side="top"}

-* `0...` indicates that there might be one or more of these entries in an array.
+* `0...` Indicates that there might be one or more of these entries in an array.

 ### The CLI Section